Quansight-Labs/cffi-ft/README.md

     import cffi
 ```

-This will import `cffi_ft` if it's available and use upstream CFFI otherwise.
+This will preferentially import `cffi_ft` if it's available and use upstream
+CFFI otherwise.

 ### Different setuptools `setup` keyword